 Like a phoenix, Marseille thrives.

 Marseille has an enduring charm.
 The metropolitan area of 1.5 million people consists of people of all races, creeds, and nationalities.
-It is a place of huge economic, social and cultural significance to France.
+It is a place of substantial economic, social, and cultural significance to France.
 Marseille is proud, and it shows.

 For more about Marseille